-However, most manufacturers focusing on pet supplies use milder lasers of up to 5 milliwatts.
+Most manufacturers focusing on pet supplies use mild lasers of up to 5 milliwatts.
 These are perfectly safe for your cat, even if you happen to accidentally point them towards its eyes.

-For a feline furball the hunt itself is satisfactory on a high level, but it’s not enough to fully make the kitty elated.
+For a feline furball, the hunt itself is satisfactory on a high level, but it’s not enough to make the kitty fully elated.
 The satisfaction of catching the prey is what truly makes a cat feel like it’s fulfilled its duties.

 Sadly, kitties can’t get that from chasing a laser dot.
 And after a while the cat will become frustrated and anxious, which leads us to the next problem.

 Laser pointers can eventually trigger severe anxiety, which may result in problematic behavior.
-The lack of result from chasing the dot can make the cat take out its frustration on carpets, couches and other furniture pieces.
+The lack of result from chasing the dot can make the cat take out its frustration on carpets, couches, and other furniture pieces.
 It may even make the feline attack its pet parent.

-Every kitten, adult and senior cat out there needs to be entertained and well-exercised.
+Every kitten, adult, and senior cat out there needs to be entertained and well-exercised.
 Laser pointers can achieve these two goals.
 Regardless of the laser’s disadvantages, there are ways to make it work for you and your beloved furball.

 You can also opt for giving some tasty treats to your furball and praising it physically and verbally for its “hunting” session.
 This will help with any lingering anxiety or dissatisfaction.